-Pain in the leg or calf can be brought on by many different things, with symptoms ranging from mild to severe.
-Often leg and calf pain is caused by a certain activity or a direct injury.
-Without obvious causes, there may be a more complicated problem related to a biomechemical issue as a result of stresses and strains on the body.
+Alternative causes for pain in the leg or calf can be brought on by many different things, with symptoms ranging from mild to severe.
+Often leg and calf pain is caused by a certain activity or a result of a direct injury without obvious causes, yet there may be a more complicated problem related to a bio-mechanical issue as a result of stresses and strains on the body.

 This condition is particularly common in athletes, as the ankle and knee absorb force constantly during strenuous activity.
 You may get ankle or knee tendinitis as a result of weaker muscles in the legs, for example the hamstrings or thigh muscles, as this puts greater stress and strain on the knee and ankle.

-Bakers Cysts commonly occur from arthritis in the knee or from a sports injury, it is a form of swelling behind the knee.
-While this can originally cause pain in the knee, if a Baker’s Cyst ruptures this causes swelling and a sharp pain the calf.
+Baker’s Cysts commonly occur from arthritis in the knee or from a sports injury, it is a form of swelling behind the knee.
+While this can originally cause pain in the knee, if a Baker’s Cyst ruptures this causes swelling and a sharp pain in the calf.

 Lower back or neck misalignment can cause referred pain into the legs, this can be as a result of overcompensating with the legs during load bearing, or from a disc injury that may be causing symptoms such as sciatica.
 This can cause sensations such as pain down the back of one or both legs, weakness, tingling or pins and needles.